BIGJRA/BIGJRA.github.io/src/_raw/rejuv/para_ep_01.md

 - It was a good idea. (+1 Crescent)

 That is a wrap on the .Karma Files content for the Paragon Route :]

-## Post Game Content

-Oh, by the way.
-If you managed to grind your way to 999 Black Prisms, you can get **Necrozma** by asking Mr. Luck for ??? and going to Rhodea's Penthouse.
-Have fun with that.